CCShambots/ShamPit-Display/README.md

-# Getting Started with The Pit Display
+# Getting Started with ShamPit Display

-You can access the pit display [here](https://ccshambots.github.io/5907-pit-display/).
+You can access the pit display [here](https://ccshambots.github.io/ShamPit-Display/).

 ## Set up